About Prof. Marzia Milazzo

 Teaching and Research Interests

 Marzia Milazzo is Associate Professor of English at the University of Johannesburg.
-Her research is broadly concerned with the relationship between structural racism and the poetics and politics of both racist and antiracist discourses.
-Her research areas include twentieth and twenty-first century African American, Chicanx/Latinx, Afro-Latin American, Inter-American, and South African literatures; Black radical thought, Critical Race Theory (CRT), and the history and sociology of racism.
+Her research is broadly concerned with the relationship between the poetics and politics of both racist and antiracist discourses.
+Her research and teaching areas, in no particular order, include twentieth and twenty-first century African American, Afro-Latin American, Chicanx/Latinx, Inter-American, and South African literatures; Black radical thought, Critical Race Theory (CRT), and the history and sociology of racism.
 Prior to joining UJ, Milazzo was Assistant Professor of English at Vanderbilt University, USA, and an Andrew W. Mellon Postdoctoral Fellow at Rhodes University, Makhanda.

 Currently, Milazzo is working on a book-length study on contemporary South African literature, tentatively titled Darkening Rainbow: Post-Apartheid Writing and the Politics of Race.